 Simon Schama's Power of Art

 Overall, Simon Schama's Power of Art is a must-see for any art lover or cultural enthusiast.
 It offers a fascinating, informative, and deeply personal look at some of the most significant works of art in history, and the talented artists who created them.

-Simon Schama's Power of Art is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on October 19, 2006.
+Simon Schama's Power of Art is a series that ran for 1 seasons (8 episodes) between October 19, 2006 and on BBC Select

+Simon Schama's Power of Art